tawesoft/morph/doc/deep-copy-equals-without-reflection.md

 }
 ```

-We can implement a "deep copy" quite simply:
+We can implement a "deep copy" quite simply by recursively applying the
+generated copy function to each child element:

 ```go
 tree := must(morph.ParseStruct("test.go", source, "Tree"))